victor-frag/monitoring-stack/README.md

 If you wish to know more about the MetalLB, check on the [official page](https://metallb.universe.tf/)

-Here is the Kubernetes dashboard with the metallb installed:
+Here is the Kubernetes dashboard with the MetalLB installed:

 ![alt text](https://github.com/victor-frag/monitoring-stack/blob/master/pics/Kubernetes_metallb.PNG "MetalLB")